beefytech/Beef_website/beef-lang.org/content/language-guide/memory.md

 Append-allocated memory does not need to be explicitly released, but object destructors can still be called via a `delete:append obj` statement.

 ### Boxing {#boxing}
 All value types (primitives, structs, tuples, pointers, enums) can be 'boxed' into an Object, which can be useful for dynamic type handling and interface dispatching.
 Primitive types all have library-defined struct wrappers that are used for boxing (ie: the int32 primitive gets wrapped by System.Int32).
 Boxing is an allocating operation which implicitly occurs as a temporary stack allocation on a cast to System.Object, but long-term boxing and longer-lived stack allocations can be explicitly specified.
+When a valuetype is boxed, a special "box type" is statically generated that wraps around the given valuetype.
+This incurs some code bloat, which is why these box types are only generated on demand per valuetype.

 ```C#
 // Format calls rely on boxing to handle incoming types